ypwk/KnowledgeBase/Final Exam Review.md

 A language and its complement (p 122) (True or false, what class is the language in?)
 - If a language is TDL, then its complement must become TDL.

-(never asked to design a Turing Machine from delta function)
+(never ask to design a Turing Machine from delta function)

 100 points, 6 bonus points